-While significant progress has been made since the passage of SMCRA in 1977, it is clear that our work is not done: approximately 998,0006 acres of high-priority AML sites remain throughout the country.
-According to OSMRE's federal Abandoned Mine Land Inventory System (e-AMLIS), these sites represent \$10 billion in remaining construction costs.
+While significant progress has been made since the passage of SMCRA in 1977, it is clear that our work is not done: approximately 998,0007 acres of high-priority AML sites remain throughout the country.
+According to OSMRE's federal Abandoned Mine Land Inventory System (e-AMLIS), these sites represent \$10.6 billion in remaining construction costs.
+Costs to administer, plan, design, permit, inspect and monitor these construction projects would increase the total unfunded costs by an additional 25-30%.

-It is widely believed that the true remaining costs of remaining AML work are much greater than currently indicated by the AML inventory.
+It is widely believed that the true remaining construction costs of remaining AML work are greater than currently indicated by the AML inventory.
 The primary purpose of the AML inventory system is to track the location, classification, and priority level of known AML sites as well as their reclamation status, and it serves these purposes very well.
-The cost estimate information in the inventory is also helpful in that it provides a general picture of the resources required for a given site, but there are a variety of reasons that maintaining comprehensively up-to-date, accurate cost estimates in the inventory is impractical, meaning that true costs are typically higher than what is recorded in the AML inventory.
+The cost estimate information in the inventory is also helpful in that it provides a general picture of the construction resources required for a given site, but there are a variety of reasons that maintaining comprehensively up-to-date, accurate cost estimates in the inventory is impractical, meaning that true construction costs are typically higher than what is recorded in the AML inventory.8